CAST IRON PIPES LAWSUIT

 Think You Have Bad Pipes?
 We Can Help You Check

 If you suspect you have bad pipes but aren’t sure, our attorneys can help you find out for certain.
+If your house fits the criteria below, call us today:

 - Your house was built before 1975, and you’ve filed a water damage claim that was denied or lowballed in the past.